We're here to answer all your questions

 • Relationships built between student and South Sydney Rabbitohs staff across the duration of the course

-Fees to be determined by TAFE NSW at time of enrolment.
+This training is subsidised by the NSW Government.
+Fees will be determined by TAFE NSW at the time of enrolment.

 Australian Aboriginal and Torres Strait Islanders: